 When creating a focus for your alt text choose rich content that uses keywords.
 Don’t fill alt attributes with keywords that create a negative experience for users.
 For example, if you are a business that sells shoes use the shoe name and color as the alt text.

 Keyword research plays a huge part in optimizing your website.
 So, you need to dig deep for keywords that work best on your site.
 It is important to combine the research of what your customers like on your site.

 See what your competitors are doing for their keywords.
 This will help see what kind of traffic they are gaining to their site.

 Let’s say that you’re a company that you are most known for your Running shoes.
-A brand that is popular for their running shoes is Nike.
-Here is the search engine results under “Nike Running Shoes”.
+A brand that is popular for its running shoes is Nike.
+Here are the search engine results under “Nike Running Shoes”.

 It is best to use a keyword that is trending to get better traffic.

 Meta description summarizes the page’s content.
 It’s often used as a snippet in a search result.
 Take into consideration that Google doesn’t always display the meta description.
 They might show a different snippet from your page.

 Meta description tags should inform and interest users with what the page is about.
 This is their pitch to convince users to click on their page.

 So how do we practice writing a good meta description?
 We want to summarize the content accurately and avoid generic descriptions.
 We want to avoid using clickbait and create something click-worthy instead.
 Keep the meta description under 160 words and try to include your target keyword where it makes sense.